Phonics

 Read Write Inc assesses children regularly and groups them with other children working at the same level.
 Children will be moved to a different group if they are making good progress.
 From Nursery to Year 2 children will be taught daily by a trained teacher or teaching assistant.
 If a child needs extra practice they will have 1:1 support during the day to help them.

-Click here: Read Write Inc – Phonics Progression Document
+Click here: RWI Phonics Progression Document – 2024/25

 Useful Videos

-What is Read, Write Inc Phonics
+What is Read, Write, Inc Phonics?

-How to say the sounds – How to say the sounds
+How to say the sounds?

 Sound blending